- Lives: Philadelphia, PA

 - due to my logical and

 methodical ways.
-It was

-funny then, and I still it find it humorous since
+and I still it find it humorous since

 - there are probably few more